Building on the success of our previous Nuts & Bolts workshops, we’re again offering our Nuts & Bolts for Ministries workshop series this fall.

 - A case-based application to actual ministry situations.

 This workshop series is led by Bob Fast.
-Bob is the Area Director of Banking & Mortgage Distribution at Investors Group.
-Bob has been involved in leadership at Whyte Ridge Baptist Church for more than 20 years, most recently as their board chair.
-He is currently Moderator of the General Council (the board of directors) for the North American Baptist Conference.
+Bob is the Director, Mortgage Specialist Network at Investors Group.
+Bob has been involved in leadership at Whyte Ridge Baptist Church for more than 20 years, including serving as their board chair.
+He is also the former Moderator of the General Council (the board of directors) for the North American Baptist Conference.
 Bob received his MBA from the Asper School of Business at the University of Manitoba in 2009.